AlecFarahGit/Fighting-Game-AI/README.md

 2. Install the required Python dependencies:
-   * `pip install torch gymnasium matplotlib` *(Dependencies: `torch`, `gymnasium`)*
+   * `pip install torch gymnasium matplotlib` *(Dependencies: `torch`, `gymnasium`, `matplotlib`)*

 ## Setup & Usage

 ### 1. Start Training
-In a new terminal, launch the Python training script:
+Launch the Python training script:
 ```bash
 python AI.py
 ```

 ### 2. Watch agent in real time
-Watch the agent train to play against the CPU in real time
+Watch the agent train while playing against the CPU in real time

 ---

-## How It Works: The Deep Q-Network (DQN) Agent
+## How It Works: The Deep Q-Network Agent

-The brain of this AI agent is built using a **Deep Q-Network (DQN)** implemented in PyTorch.
+The brain of this AI agent is built using a Deep Q-Network implemented in PyTorch.
 The agent learns to play the game through trial and error, utilizing a reinforcement learning loop that balances exploring new moves and exploiting known winning strategies.

 ### 1. The Neural Network Architecture
 The agent evaluates the game state and decides on an action using a Feed-Forward Neural Network.
 * **Input:** The current state of the emulator (`n_observations`).
-* **Hidden Layers:** The network consists of four hidden layers, each containing **254 neurons**.
+* **Hidden Layers:** The network consists of four hidden layers, each containing 254 neurons.
 It uses ReLU (Rectified Linear Unit) activation functions to process complex, non-linear relationships in the game state.
 * **Output:** The final layer outputs a predicted "Q-value" (expected future reward) for each of the **18 possible controller actions**.
 The action with the highest Q-value is generally chosen.

 ### 2. Decision Making: The Epsilon-Greedy Strategy